 Since this year, dating apps Paktor and Goodnight aren't part of the M17 Group anymore, according to a Business Next report.
 After this structural change, the group says it aims to focus entirely on its live streaming business, which accounts for 91.4% of the overall revenue.

-CEO Joseph Phua says what M17 provides is “a virtual stage for performers to explore what is possible both artistically and financially."
-That is, it allows them to "showcase their talent and interact directly with fans everywhere in real-time” to receive rewards.
+CEO Joseph Phua says what M17 provides is “a virtual stage for performers to explore what is possible both artistically and financially.”
+It allows them to “showcase their talent and interact directly with fans everywhere in real-time” to receive rewards.